wisniewskikr/java-springboot/springboot/README.md

 The goal of this project is to present how to create simple "Hello World" Java Spring Boot application.

 ##### Details
-Example application displays text: "Hello World".
+This example application displays text: "Hello World".

 PRECONDITIONS